-- 222. The Greater Norwich Green Infrastructure Study79 outlines the existing green infrastructure, biodiversity and designated Historic Environment assets for housing allocations within the area.
+- 222.223.
+Tourism, and related developments, are an important part of the local economy and reflect the attractiveness of the environmental and cultural offer in the area.
+However, it is important that this attraction does not itself lead to damage of the very things that people come here for.
+In particular, consideration under the Habitat Regulations will be needed for such developments.
+The requirements set out under Policy 3 for residential development will apply to tourist accommodation; and a Habitat Regulations Assessment will be required for any tourism, leisure, cultural or environmental activities that might impact on a European Site. - 223.224.
+The Greater Norwich Green Infrastructure Study outlines the existing green infrastructure, biodiversity and designated Historic Environment assets for housing allocations within the area.
 It gives general comments about opportunities for potential enhancements of green infrastructure related to the allocations.
-Whilst this not intended replace detailed site survey and design work, it is intended to assist the Development Management process. - 223.
+Whilst this not intended to replace detailed site survey and design work, it is intended to assist the Development Management process. - 224.225.
 The policy therefore builds on the success of the JCS to ensure both continued long-term development of the green infrastructure network and that visitor pressure issues are addressed.

-Map 8 Green Infrastructure (GI) Corridors (overleaf)
+Map 8A Green Infrastructure (GI) Corridors in Greater Norwich